brianjunhyuplee/memory-game/README.md

 State defines some important variables such as user current score count, current high score, and previously clicked cards.
 An imported JSON file will also be declared here so that it can be called to create all the cards.

-*this can be done with the cod below*
+*this can be done with the code below*
 ```js
 state = {
     cards : jsonfile,